jonaspleyer/homepage/content/cv/tabular.md

 </style>

-I am a software engineer trapped in the career of a scientist, always aiming to extend existing functionality or write new libraries.
+I am a software engineer trapped in the career of a scientist, always aiming to extend existing functionality or to write new libraries.
 I care about functionality, quality and team spirit.
 To me, any temporary solution is undesirable.